Venturing: Organization

-Venturing Crews
+Venturing crews

-The crew is the most fundamental unit of Venturing.
-At minimum, a crew must consist of five or more Venturers, three of whom must have their primary registration with the crew.
-Additionally, a crew must have four adults, three of whom fill the following positions: Chartered Organization Representative, Crew Advisor, and Committee Chair.
-These three adults form the Venturing crew's Key 3.

 Each crew is sponsored by a community organization such as a business, service organization, school, labor group or religious institution, called the chartered organization.
 The chartered organization, represented by the adult Chartered Organization Representative, is responsible for providing a meeting place and promoting a good program.
-A chartered organization representative manages the relationship between the crew, the chartered organization, and the BSA.
+A chartered organization representative manages the relationship between the crew, the chartered organization, and Scouting America.

 Additionally, Venturing crew's should have a crew committee.
 The crew committee is a group of adults, led by the Crew Committee Chair, who guide the crew program and activities and manage record keeping, finance, leadership recruitment, and registration.
 The crew committee may elect to have the crew be all-male, all-female, or co-ed.

 The crew itself is led by youth members who are elected to different leadership positions.
 Traditionally, these include president, vice president of administration, vice president of program, secretary, treasurer, quartermaster, guide, and historian.
 However, crews are free to add or remove positions as it benefits their crew.
 Additionally, crews may choose to have ad hoc or temporary positions like activity chair.
 The crew officers are encouraged to select a specialty for their crew, plan program for the upcoming year, train their crew's members, recruit new Venturers, and give service to their communities.

-The Crew Advisor exists to help guide and mentor youth crew officers and members as they lead their crew.
+The role of the Crew Advisor is to help guide and mentor youth crew officers and members as they lead their crew.
 Depending on the size of the crew, the Crew Advisor may choose to recruit Crew Associate Advisors.

 Venturing Officers' Association

-Above the crew level, Venturing is led by Council, Territory, and National Venturing Officers' Associations (VOAs) The purpose of the VOA is to better the Venturing program for Venturing youth and adults across the country.
+Supporting Venturing Crews, Venturing is supported by Council, Territory, and National Venturing Officers' Associations (VOAs).
+The purpose of the VOA is to better the Venturing program for Venturing youth and adults across the country.
 They strive to host Venturing program, teach Venturing trainings, provide crews with important resources, and grow Venturing membership.

-The National VOA, previously known as the National Venturing Cabinet, are the youth leaders of the Venturing program.
-These youth are the National Venturing President, and five National Venturing Vice Presidents for administration, program, communication, territory support for western territories, and territory support for eastern territories.